VUEngine/vuengine.github.io/documentation/tutorial/pong-game-state.md

 } UserInput;
 ```

-So, to detect if the user pressed the START button, the `pressedKey` attribute of the [UserInput](/documentation/api/struct-user-input/) struct has to be tested against [K_STA](https://github.com/VUEngine/VUEngine-Core/blob/master/source/Hardware/KeypadManager.h) and, if successful, make the engine to change its current state to the [GameState](/documentation/api/class-game-state/) in which the actual gameplay will run:
+So, to detect if the user pressed the <span class="keys">START</span> button, the `pressedKey` attribute of the [UserInput](/documentation/api/struct-user-input/) struct has to be tested against [K_STA](https://github.com/VUEngine/VUEngine-Core/blob/master/source/Hardware/KeypadManager.h).
+If successful, we will make the engine change its current state to the [GameState](/documentation/api/class-game-state/) in which the actual game will run.

 ```cpp
 void TitleScreenState::processUserInput(const UserInput* userInput)